 Furthermore, technology offers very obvious advantages for such a situation.
 Electronic filing and processing of customs documents is almost certainly the answer to many of the potential administrative issues presented by Brexit.
 Given the quantity of trade passing between the EU and the UK, it is in the interests of both the UK and the EU to get the trade moving quickly and efficiently.
 Although some teething problems may be experienced initially, the forwarding and logistics industry has shown itself to be remarkably adaptable in terms of using existing and new technologies to work with both industry and government authorities in allowing trade to move smoothly.
 The government advice on this issue anticipates many traders using the experience and technology available to freight forwarders and customs agents.

 Traditionally, this has been something which insurers have sought to exclude as a risk.
 However, where the supply chain industry has a clear concern, perhaps the opportunities for insurers should not be overlooked.

-At the moment, the UK is on course to leave the EU on 29 March.
-Quite how, remains to be seen.
+At the moment, the UK is due to leave the EU by 31 October 2019 (although the government has put forward a target exit date as 1 June 2019).
+Quite what any exit will look like, remains to be seen.
 It is almost inevitable that there will be a degree of disruption as the border controls adjust and adapt.
 The uncertainty of the terms of the departure clearly do not assist in planning.

 However, the logistics and supply chain industry is a remarkably adaptable one.
 It has dealt with increased customs and other regulation previously and even managed to turn this to profit.
 There are some risks arising from increased delays but, perhaps unusually for delays in logistics, they are predictable.
 That being the case, Brexit offers a number of opportunities to both the logistics and insurance markets and it would appear to be the ideal time to grasp those opportunities.